frederickjames/SP-5-V3/Other Modifications/README.md

 - [Some random Titanium Alloy Therman Heat Break](https://www.amazon.com/dp/B07JD2S4GK)
 - [Some cheap nozzles that are long enough to meet the heatbreak in the heater block](https://www.amazon.com/dp/B0C283TNWK)

+You may also want to print [new 4010 Ducts](4010%20Duct%20Replacement.3mf).
+I only made these because I broke one of the existing ducts.
+If you want to use it, you'll need to print it as is and a mirror for the left side.

 ---

 ## Automatic Bed Leveling and Probing